5 reasons why social media is important for your inbound marketing strategies

 The dashboards of the platforms you use are excellent demographic and psychographic data sources.
 For example, you can learn about your potential business customer’s industries, roles, and interests in addition to their location and other demographic insights.
 Use these insights to fine-tune your content and successfully reach out to more people who have similar profiles.

-You can also use social media to put content to the test and do a little research of your competitors or different brands in your industry:
+You can also use social media to put content to the test and do a little research on your competitors or different brands in your industry:

-Is sending video messages or links to blog articles more effective to your audience?
+Is sending video messages or links to blog articles more effective for your audience?

 What are your industry’s and customer base’s hot topics?